UBC-DSCI/dsci-100/README.md

 ## Course Software Platforms
 Students will learn to perform their analysis using the [R programming language](https://cran.r-project.org/).
 Worksheets and tutorial problem sets as well as the final project analysis, development, and reports will be done using [Jupyter Notebooks](http://jupyter.org/).
 Students will access the worksheets and tutorials in [Jupyter Notebooks] through [Canvas](https://canvas.ubc.ca/courses/19078).
 Students will require a laptop, chromebook or tablet in both lectures and tutorials.
 If a student does not their own laptop or chromebook, students may be able to [loan a laptop from the UBC library](https://services.library.ubc.ca/computers-technology/technology-borrowing/).

+## Textbook
+We are using an open source textbook available free on the web: https://ubc-dsci.github.io/introduction-to-datascience/

 ## Learning Outcomes
 By the end of the course, students will be able to: